-- a. using a computer ID/password other than his/her own - b. using a computer to engage in any illegal act - c. using a computer to engage in "cyberbullying" - d. using School Division technology without authorization - e. downloading files or installing software - f. gaining unauthorized access to any computer system or otherwise access data not intended for the user including, but not limited to, other users' files and administrative data - g. engaging in inappropriate language or activities on division networks - h. accessing the division network with personal computers or other electronic devices that obtain an IP address - i. accessing the Internet with personal computers or other mobile internet devices other than by using the division secure wireless network
+- a. using a computer ID/password other than his/her own - b. using a computer to engage in any illegal act - c. using a computer to engage in "cyberbullying"

+- d. modifying or defacing hardware or software - e. improperly exiting established menus or applications - f. attempting to bypass the division internet content filter - g. using School Division technology without authorization - h. downloading files or installing software - i. gaining unauthorized access to any computer system or otherwise access data not intended for the user including, but not limited to, other users' files and administrative data - j. engaging in inappropriate language or activities on division networks - k. accessing the division network with personal computers or other electronic devices that obtain an IP address - I. accessing the Internet with personal computers or other mobile internet devices other than by using the division secure wireless network